 Given the impact of TD on quality of life, patient reported measures were included as secondary outcomes in both the valbenazine and deutetrabenazine trials.
 However, patient reported outcomes comparing valbenazine or deutetrabenazine to placebo generally did not demonstrate a beneficial impact of active treatment, even though TD symptoms were rated as significantly improved by blinded central raters.
 It is not clear why provider-based and patient-reported measures of success differed.
 Patients may not have appreciated the amount of benefit that was observed on video reviews.
-Some experts have suggested that patients with underlying psychotic disorders (e.g., schizophrenia/schizoaffective disorder) may be unaware of their own dyskinetic movements, or their severity, and thus unable to assess the impact of TD on their quality of life. ^{66,67} Indeed, while results were not definitive, greater improvement in TD symptoms was recorded in some of these studies among patients with mood disorders than in those with schizophrenia.
+Some experts have suggested that patients with underlying psychotic disorders (e.g., schizophrenia/schizoaffective disorder) may be unaware of their own dyskinetic movements, or their severity, and thus unable to assess the impact of TD on their quality of life.
+85,86 Indeed, while results were not definitive, greater improvement in TD symptoms was recorded in some of these studies among patients with mood disorders than in those with schizophrenia.
 However, as a result of these limitations in measuring the quality of life in patients with TD and how it may change with treatment, there is uncertainty regarding the magnitude of benefit for treatments of TD on patients' overall quality of life.
 It remains important to develop a patientbased rating scale that can sufficiently capture the individual burden of the disorder in all affected patients.

 The side effect profile of the VMAT2 inhibitors is another area of uncertainty.
-The current clinical trials of valbenazine and deutetrabenazine in patients with TD are limited to only a few weeks'

-duration.
-These trials are not sufficiently long enough to provide the conclusions that their side effect profiles are similar or superior to that of tetrabenazine.
-However, both valbenazine and deutetrabenazine appear to be well tolerated in the TD clinical trials, despite the addition of a "black box" warning for deutetrabenazine for depression/suicidality (in all likelihood because of its chemical similarity to tetrabenazine).
-Given the similar mechanism of action and multiple overlapping metabolites with tetrabenazine, the long-term safety of these drugs remains to be determined.
+Although, the risk of depression and suicidality was similar between treatment groups in the trials of deutetrabenazine in patients with Huntington's disease (HD), a boxed warning for depression and suicidality was added to its label for use in patients with HD (in all likelihood because of its chemical similarity to tetrabenazine).
+The current clinical trials of valbenazine and deutetrabenazine in patients with TD are limited to only a few weeks' duration.
+These trials are not sufficiently long enough to conclude that their side effect profiles are similar or superior to that of tetrabenazine.
+However, both valbenazine and deutetrabenazine appear to be well tolerated in the TD clinical trials.
+Nevertheless, given the similar mechanism of action and multiple overlapping metabolites with tetrabenazine, the long-term safety of these drugs remains to be determined.

 We have heard from patients and their advocates about the concerns of maintaining effective antipsychotic therapy while managing the symptoms of TD.
 For example, antipsychotic dose reduction by the treating clinician has been used as a strategy to treat or minimize the risk of developing TD and other extrapyramidal symptoms (muscle/posture related side effects of DRBAs including TD).
-In addition, evidence from the published literature has shown that numerous antipsychotic side effects including TD can lead to non-adherence with therapy.68 Sub-optimal adherence or deliberate dose-reduction have been shown to increase the risks of psychotic exacerbation and relapse.69-71 Hence, some stakeholders have suggested that the new VMAT2 inhibitors could have a significant impact on controlling the underlying psychiatric conditions.
+In addition, evidence from the published literature has shown that numerous antipsychotic side effects including TD can lead to non-adherence with therapy.87 Sub-optimal adherence or deliberate dose-reduction have been shown to increase the risks of psychotic exacerbation and relapse.88-90 Hence, some stakeholders have suggested that the new VMAT2 inhibitors could have a significant impact on controlling the underlying psychiatric conditions.
 This is based on the assumption that better TD management will increase adherence to antipsychotics and reduce the use of underlying psychiatric agent modification as a treatment strategy.
 While this is a plausible concept, it has not been evaluated in clinical studies to date, and so real-world data will be needed to assess these effects.